ReScience/ReScience-article-2/replies_to_reviewers.md

 We have reworded some of our statements to make clearer that our doubts about reproducibility apply only to today's state of the start.
 We have also added a new paragraph on the reproducibility of software environments to the Outlook section.

+We have corrected our description of the Github pricing model, referring to public projects rather than Open Source projects.

 ## In reply to reviewer 2

 We thank the reviewer for his enthusiastic comments, and we would be